How To Save Your

 You also need to make sure that you improve it as well, because for both of your sakes, you do not want your old relationship issues to surface a few months down the line.

-A relationship is a joint venture, and although there will be a lot that you can do yourself to save your relationship, you will also need to try and sit down, without trying to judge or blame each other and attempt to solve your relationship issues together.
+A relationship is a joint venture, and although there will be a lot that you can do yourself to, you might also need to try and sit down, without trying to judge or blame each other and attempt to solve your relationship issues together.

 If you can, be open to and listen to your partner's issues, wants and concerns, try to agree in a civil manner, on what type of relationship you both want.